What is 5G?

 5G is now rolling out in selected areas.
 In non-5G coverage areas, you’ll automatically switch to our 4GX/4G or 3G.
 Check our coverage map to find out more.

-A 5G-enabled device If you’re ready to try 5G, take a look at our range of 5G-ready devices.
+If you’re ready to try 5G, take a look at our range of 5G-ready phones and devices.

 What are the benefits of 5G?